Is there a secular decline in disruptive patents? Correcting for measurement bias: Updating Years and Patent Law Change

 Fig. \ref{fig:plot_average_cd_correct} is identical to Fig. \ref{fig:plot_average_cd} up to 2001 because---prior to the Inventor Protection Act's passage---patents only cited patent grants.
-The inclusion of citations before 1976 eliminates truncation bias and subsequently decreases the CD index over 1980-2005---as seen by comparing (I) to (II) and (III).
-The inclusion of citations to patent applications eliminates exclusion bias and subsequently decreases the CD index over 2005-2016---as seen by comparing (I) and (II) to (III).
-Correcting for both biases indicates that the average CD index decreases slightly over 1980-2016 and is relatively stable since 2005---as shown in methodology (III).
+The inclusion of citations before 1976 eliminates the truncation bias and subsequently decreases the CD index over 1980-2005---as seen by comparing methodology (I) to methodologies (II) and (III).
+The inclusion of citations to patent applications eliminates the exclusion bias and subsequently decreases the CD index over 2005-2016---as seen by comparing methodologies (I) and (II) to methodology (III).
+Correcting for both biases, methodology (III) indicates the average CD index declined slightly from the 54.5 percentile in 1980 to the 52 percentile in 2005, and has been relatively stable since.\footnote{Appendix Fig. \ref{fig:cor_plot} shows the correlation of $CD_5$ values of focal patents, backward citations of focal patents, citations to focal patents, and citations to focal patents and/or their predecessors for the three methodologies over time.
+The correlation of the $CD_5$ values between the different methods is below 0.5 at the beginning (1980) and end (2016) of our analysis: In 1980, this is mainly due to low correlations for the backward citations of the focal patents; In 2016, this is mainly due to low correlations for citations to the focal patents.}

+Our analyses clearly document that the \cite{park2023papers} CD index patent results are significantly influenced by the time window chosen and the biases present.
+Extending the patent analysis to 2016, moreover, reveals increasing average CD values---especially since 2005---due to the exclusion of citations to patent applications.
+In addition, methodology (II) in Fig. \ref{fig:plot_average_cd_correct} shows the CD index evolution if backward citations to pre-1976 patents are considered but backward citations to patent applications are not: a pronounced U-shape results with nearly equal CD index averages in 1980 (start point of the green line) and in 2016 (end point of the yellow line).